Guide to Uber and Lyft Injury Laws in Louisiana

 If you get injured in an accident involving an Uber or Lyft in Louisiana, you can only file a personal injury claim up to one year from the date of your injury.

 However, relaxations to this period may be made in situations where the nature of the injury was discovered later, or where a person under the age of 18 (a minor) was injured.

 There is not any upper limit on the amount of damages that you could obtain for your claim, as long as you have filed it within the prescribed timeframe.

 Consult with a Dedicated New Orleans Uber & Lyft Accident Attorney

-If you or someone you love has suffered injuries in an accident involving an Uber or Lyft in Louisiana, you should consult with our experienced ridesharing lawyers at Bloom Legal right away.
+If you or someone you love has suffered injuries in a rideshare accident, you should consult with our experienced Uber or Lyft accident lawyers at Bloom Legal right away.

 We have an expert knowledge of the ridesharing industry and will help you navigate the complex maze of laws and ensure you receive your rightful compensation.
 Call us at 504-599-9997 or contact us online to schedule a free consultation.